SilenusTA/StreamRoller/extensions/discordchat/README.md

 ## Triggers/actions

-Triggers and actions below are updated when the automatic document generation system is run and only contain triggers actions releating to this specific extension.
+Triggers and actions below are updated when the automatic document generation system is run and only contain triggers actions relating to this specific extension.

-Table last updated: *Tue, 04 Mar 2025 07:07:03 GMT*
+Table last updated: *Wed, 05 Mar 2025 00:47:17 GMT*

 ### Triggers